Knowledge-and-Concepts-Lab/llm-interp-base/README.md

 Train linear probes for full model suite

 ### 6. Steer linear probes
-Steer model responses with linear probes
+Steer model responses with linear probes, and extract logit metrics, logit lens (unembed projections),

 ### 7. Steer prompting
 Steer model responses with prompting

+## Analyses
+All analyses are in the analysis/ folder.
+Separate experiment analyses are separated by notebook and numbered according to manuscript sections.

+###